-PVSC provides wastewater treatment service to 48 municipalities within Bergen, Hudson, Essex, Union and Passaic counties in the Passaic Valley Treatment District located in Northeast New Jersey.
-In total, PVSC currently services approximately 1.5 million people, 198 significant industrial users and 5,000 commercial customers.
+PVSC provides wastewater treatment service to 48 municipalities within Bergen, Hudson, Essex, Union, and Passaic counties in the Passaic Valley Treatment District located in Northeast New Jersey.
+In total, PVSC services approximately 1.5 million people, 198 significant industrial users and 5,000 commercial customers.

 PVSC owns and operates a wastewater treatment plant in the City of Newark.
 The PVSC Treatment District is comprised of combined and separate sewer areas that contribute flow to the PVSC WRRF.
 The combined sewer areas include several different municipalities who own and operate the CSSs and the combined sewer outfalls located within their jurisdiction.
-Refer to Figure C-2 from the LTCP which shows the municipalities and the type of sewer network they operate:
+Separate sewer areas comprise the majority of the drainage area but only contributes approximately 40 percent of the flow to the PVSC WRRF.
+Refer to Figure C-2 from the Regional LTCP which shows the municipalities and the type of sewer network they operate: